artic-network/civet/docs/report_docs.md

 ![](./doc_figures/website_header.png)

 ## Report options
-How to customise the civet report
+Options to customise the civet report.

 ### Free text options

-Using the config file, there are several points where fully customisable free text can be added.
+Using the config file, there are several points where fully customisable free text can be added:
-These are: Title, outbreak ID, report date (default is today), author list, description (introduction) and conclusions.
+- Title
+- Outbreak ID
+- Report date (default is the day the report is run)
+- Author list
+- Description (introduction)
+- Conclusions

 To include multi-line free text, put a ">" character and the start of the free text, and include the new line character ("\n") where the new lines should go.

 Eg:
 ```